-To understand what is happening we must go back long ago when everyone was happy when all were spending regardless of the money that we had.
-At that time the years 2000-2006 we all did very well.
+To understand what is happening, we must go back long ago when everyone was happy, when we all were spending regardless of the money that we had.
+At that time, the years 2000-2006 we all did very well.

-However, as expected, the United States entered a major financial crisis and suddenly the other countries following similar policies as well.
+However, as expected, the United States entered a major financial crisis and suddenly the other countries followed with the crash.
 We should all know how the business cycle works.
-For those who do not know what I will briefly explain, just go down.
+For those who do not know I will briefly explain it in the next point.
 The important point in this analysis is determining how global economies left behind the crisis and analyse those policies followed to overcome this crisis, already believed abandoned.

 Phases of the Economic Cycle

-The rise is when the economic growth of the economy, economic expansion occurs, increase investment, employment and where everything seems to be going well.
+The rise is when the economy is growing.
+Economic expansion occurs, increase investment, full employment and everything seems to be going well.

-After the rise comes the crisis (if we go back to history has always been so, after a boom a crisis) where growth no longer exists, the economy stands on the highest peak, and therefore, these doubts about the economy, give way to depression.
+After the rise comes the crisis (if we go back in history, there has always been a crisis) where growth no longer exists, the economy stands on the highest peak, and therefore, these doubts about the economy, give way to depression.
 And so the cycle is repeated again.

 With depression comes the destruction of employment, investment paralysis, corporate bankruptcy, spending cuts, etc. When this phase is over and the economy sinks further, comes the recovery.

-What did the United States to Overcome the Crisis?
+What did the United States do to Overcome the Crisis?

 In view of the great crisis that had flogged on the US, the bankruptcy of banks and businesses, the ruin of many citizens, the stock market crash, etc... or government or monetary authorities stood still.
 Due to the crisis, the government began their policies to try to alleviate the heavy debt in all sectors of its economy.
 Some of the measures taken by the Obama administration were as follows:

 - Cash injections